VishnuJ-1999/Project-Management-Dashboard/README.md

 ##  License

-This project is open source and available for use.
+This project in not fully completed.
+More Updates are to be needed.